Driving on the beaches of Carova &

 Cape Hatteras National Seashore

-- The entire beach, including parking areas, becomes driving areas after dark.
+The entire beach, including parking areas, becomes a driving area after dark.
 At the end of each day, visitors please remove all personal items (beach chairs, nets, poles, ropes, etc.) and level all sand structures (sandcastles, holes, etc.) to ensure the safety of those driving on the beach at night.

-- Share the road, watch for pedestrians, horses, and other wildlife.
+Share the road, and watch for pedestrians, horses, and other wildlife.

 October 1-April 30 in Nags Head and Kill Devil Hills.